Hair Clipper Guard Sizes (Length) Chart & Haircuts for Different Guard Numbers

 image.png

-Hair Clipper Guard Size Chart (Inch & MM)
+Hair Clipper Guard Size Chart (Numbers & Lengths in MM/Inch)

 Clipper Guard Number/SizeInchMM (Approx.)Typical Haircuts